WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### What would you like to work on next week?

-* Finish logistic regression analyses
+* Finish Random forest model
+* Try creating categorical variables of the continous predictors using 'r-part'
+* Compare MRI diagnosis with histopathology diagnosis: how important is it to achieve an accurate MRI diagnosis pre-surgically?

 #### Where do you need help from Kirstie?

 * Feedback on paper
+* Save these questions for the next meeting:
-* Plots showing post hoc comparisons (current plots are very ugly 😢)
+  * Plots showing post hoc comparisons of chi suqare tests (current plots are very ugly 😢)
   * Plot showing showing probability of achieving seizure freedom by duration of epilepsy & different aetiologies (attempt to replicate Lamberink et al. 2020)
-  * Should aetiologies with small N (less than 20) be excluded?
     * How also plot encephalitis (currently the reference value)
     * How plot individual data point as Lamberink et al. (2020) did?
-* Writing a letter to the journal editors when submitted a paper (Lancet Neurology)
+  * Feedback on letter to editor

 ### Date: 23 September 2021